1995–96 U.S. Indoor Soccer League season

-The 1995–96 USISL indoor season was an American soccer season run by the United Systems of Independent Soccer Leagues during the winter of 1995 to 1996.
+The 1995–96 United States Indoor Soccer League season was an American soccer season run by the United Systems of Independent Soccer Leagues during the winter of 1995 to 1996.

 Regular season

 This season, the league allowed several teams to play exhibition games against league opponents.
 Although these teams, which included the Connecticut Wolves, DFW Toros, Delaware Wizards, Jersey Dragons, Nashville Metros, Pennsylvania Freedom, Chattanooga Express and Washington Mustangs, were not officially in the league, the games were counted in the standings.

 Games counted as four points for a win, three for a shootout win, one for a shootout loss and zero for a loss.
 Only one game went to a shootout.
 In it, the Knoxville Impact defeated the non-league Chattanooga Express.